Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella.md

 cta_image: /img/cta_img.png
-quote: “Finding a more natural sleep alternative and taking a root cause approach was really key for my own health and healing to allow me to continue to chase my passions and dreams." <a href="#sleep-store" class="text-decoration-underline">Doc Parsley's Sleep Remedy.”</a>
+quote: “Finding a more natural sleep alternative and taking a root cause approach was really key for my own health and healing to allow me to continue to chase my passions and dreams.
+That's why I chose <a href="#sleep-store" class="text-decoration-underline">Doc Parsley's Sleep Remedy.”</a>
 sectionimage: /img/rachel-scheer-headshot-2.jpg
 slug: rachelscheer